Liaquatabad

 Liaquatabad is a densely populated area surrounded by several commercial zones.
 Its markets are known for a range of products including furniture, clothing, shoes and jewellery.

 History

 Liaquatabad, formerly known as Lalukhet because it was once the agricultural land along the Lyari River belonging to a man named Lalu.
 The land was purchased by Pakistan Public Works Department from Lalu to settle the Urdu speaking Muslim from India at the time of partition.

 Demographics

-There are several ethnic groups in Liaquatabad including Muhajirs, Sindhis, Kashmiris, Seraikis, Pakhtuns, Balochis, Memons, Bohras and Ismailis.
+There are several ethnic groups in Liaquatabad including Muhajirs, Sindhis, Punjabis, Pakhtuns, Baloch, Memons, Bohras and Ismailis.
 The population of Liaquatabad Town is estimated to be nearly half a million people according to the 1998 census.
 Muhajirs constitute the overwhelming majority of the population of Liaquatabad.
 Liaquatabad is located in the centre of Karachi.